 Carnival Cruise Lines boasts an entertainment complex and introduced the first virtual reality machines on a ship and a cascading 114-foot-long, 15-foot-high water slide.

 Royal Caribbean Cruise Line was the first to roll out a floating 18-hole miniature golf course complete with water hazards and sand traps.
-The cruise line also boasts giant rock climbing walls, a water park, surfing simulator and an ice skating ring.
+The cruise line also boasts giant rock climbing walls, a water park, a surfing simulator, and an ice skating rink.

 3. Book early to avoid disappointment